 If we think about taking risks from the innovation side of things, well, how does respecting and treating people ethically, and being concerned for their privacy and personal space conflict with innovation?
-How does waiting a day, or even seven days, to get permission to use a personal video stall innovation so much that a business cannot be profitable?
+How does waiting a day, or even seven days, to get permission to use a personal video stall innovation so much so that a business cannot be profitable?
 The market research industry does need to push innovation boundaries but it never needs to do so at the expense of the very human being we’re trying to understand.

 Imagine you’re a giant, global brand.
 You’ve just spoken to 500 people at a conference.
 A journalist in the crowd takes down your words verbatim.

 Would you be embarrassed, ashamed, or humiliated if a TV news anchor quoted your brand on live TV saying “Use their videos first and get permission later?”

 P.S. yes, the Venn diagram is vastly out of proportion.
 Discuss.

 Live note taking at #IIeX in amsterdam.
 Any errors or bad jokes are my own.